simonberner/simonberner/README.md

 ![image](https://github.com/simonberner/simonberner/blob/master/dino.gif)

 Hi!
-I am Simon, a Mobile App Test Engineer by 🔆 and an iOS Developer at 🌙
+I am Simon, a Mobile App Test Engineer by 🔆 and an iOS Developer at 🌙 I also teach some stuff like Git and Pair(Programming) 🧑‍🤝‍🧑

 Thanks for stopping by and having a look at my work here! 😄